-This framework is intended to help Governing bodies, SLT, SENDCOs, Designated Teachers, Pastoral Teams and teaching teams evaluate where skills and strengths currently lie, and to identify gaps in knowledge, applied practice, systems, policy, and leadership that may be identified as areas where change can occur.
-From the completed evaluations, data generated can help settings to plan, implement, and evaluate change processes to provide positive and relationally enhanced experiences for vulnerable and looked after children in education.
+This framework is intended to help educational settings evaluate where skills and strengths currently lie, and to identify gaps in knowledge, applied practice, systems, policy, and leadership that may be identified as areas where change can occur.
+From the completed evaluations, data generated helps settings to plan, implement, and evaluate change processes to provide positive and relationally enhanced experiences for vulnerable and looked after children in education.

 The Schools Trauma Informed and Attachment Aware (S.T.I.A.A.)
 Self Evaluation Framework (S.E.F.) is available to all educational communities in the UK.
 We can introduce the S.E.F. to any educational community from the early years, primary and secondary phases, in any sector, and who want relational care to be at the heart of their relationships with children and young people.

 This is a complete package for educational settings who are supported throughout the whole change process as they journey towards being attachment aware and trauma informed.
 Support incorporates consultation, training as identified and requested, and data analysis.
 Summit supports your setting through the change process utilising a clear framework following a 'Plan, Do, Study, Act' cycle.

 You will be assisted in the development and review of action plans as you work towards attachment aware and trauma informed changes within your educational community.
 This may contribute to school development plans, Ofsted and safeguarding, and feed into LA pathways for attachment aware status, or other attachment and trauma awards.
 National organisations such as the Attachment Research Community also welcome submissions from educational settings who are seeking best practice and undertaking research to meet attachment needs.